AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ### Functionality of Project

-To play games while training the brain to maintain the brain in good condition, to add player's name and age to track player's progress.
+To play games while training the brain to maintain it in good working condition.
+It is also for speed reading, training the eye using peripheral vision when searching objects or reading texts, to add the player's name and age to be able to track the user's progress.

 [Back to top](#table-of-contents)